rails4sandeep/perf-test-report-excercise/README.md

  pdf report with graphs that can showcase the metrics in a easy to read way.

  If more time was provided for the exercise, I would have
- * added a logger.
+ * Added a logger instead of simple console logs
- * added a better organized JSON report
+ * Added a better organized JSON report
- * more formats of report
+ * More formats of report
- *
+ * Better exception handling